thisisevilevil/evilevil365/_posts/2025-09-24-TAP-Autopilot-Reboots.md

 **Applications:** Critical apps can be installed via PowerShell (Intune platform scripts).
 These run before Win32 or LoB apps.
 It’s not elegant, but it works reliably.

 **Policies:** In testing, most policies applied within 1–2 minutes after hitting the desktop.
-The only issue is users who open Edge too soon will get extra sign-in prompts.
+The only major issue is users who open Edge too soon will get extra sign-in prompts, while certificates and WiFi Profiles will also be slightly delayed.

 **Compliance and security:** For DHA checks like BitLocker, you’ll need a reboot later.
 To force a reboot at some point, we have several options, which includes:
 a) Marking an app in Intune with **“Intune will force a mandatory reboot.”** Just remember to configure the restart grace period so users get a warning instead of an abrupt restart.